fbrctr/fabricator/README.md

 > _fabricate_ - to make by assembling parts or sections.

-Fabricator is a tool for creating website UI toolkits - _think ["Tiny Bootstraps, for Every Client"](http://daverupert.com/2013/04/responsive-deliverables/#tiny-bootstraps-for-every-client)_
+Fabricator is a tool for building website UI toolkits - _think ["Tiny Bootstraps, for Every Client"](http://daverupert.com/2013/04/responsive-deliverables/#tiny-bootstraps-for-every-client)_

 ## Quick Start